Hydroelectric Power Plant

-It is the power produced from falling water, fast-running water, rain, or metaled snow.
+It is the power that falling water, fast-running water, rain, or metaled snow produce.
 And it’s one of the oldest and cheapest renewable energy sources used for producing energy.
-Additionally, they are for irrigation as well as the operation of various mechanical devices.
+Additionally, they are for irrigation, as well as the operation of various mechanical devices.

 However, we will begin by delving into the history of the hydroelectric power plant.